varshini2305/spread-me-not/viral_tweets/README.md

 # ViralTweets

-This repository contains the data for the paper "**Measuring and Detecting Virality on Social Media: The Case of Twitter's Viral Tweets Topic**".
+This repository aims to replicate the work done by authors of paper "**Measuring and Detecting Virality on Social Media: The Case of Twitter's Viral Tweets Topic**" to establish a baseline.

 Main files: